 Get a wonderful soothing lip balm recipe here.

 When you make diy skincare products, you can customize with the change in seasons.
 If you get more chapped lips in the winter, you can make a different recipe of lip balm, adding in more almond oil or Vitamin E oil.

 If you tend to sweat more in the summer, making sure the homemade deodorant is up for the challenge is important.
 You can tweak the recipe in homemade deodorant to add more tea tree oil or sage in the summer when the heat is on.
-It’s easy to find ingredients for diy skincare products.
-You can grow chamomile or lavender for balms, rosemary for soaps and even forage for dandelions for shampoo bars.
+It’s easy to find ingredients for DIY skincare products.

 Making DIY beauty products at home will make great gifts.